angryisland/pexpect-serial-terminal/README.md

 device = pexpect.fdpexpect.fdspawn(os.open("COM3", os.O_RDWR))
 ```

-But using this method cannot change the baud rate or data bits ot etc. And you have to deal with the serial device's input/output buffered stuff.
+But using this method cannot change the baud rate or data bits or etc. And you have to deal with the serial device's input/output buffered stuff.
 It's very annoying.

 # Main Idea